Emergence of Unitarity and Locality from Hidden Zeros at One-Loop Order: Review: The kinematic mesh and zeros at tree-level

 \section{Review: The kinematic mesh and zeros at tree-level}

-We will begin by reviewing the story at tree-level.
 In scalar theories, the kinematic data for an $n$-point scattering amplitude is specified by the momenta of all external particles $k_i^\mu$, satisfying momentum conservation and the on-shell condition.
 The scattering amplitude is then a rational function of Lorentz-invariant products of these momenta $k_i\cdot k_j$.
-In theories with \textit{colored} scalars (the subject of this paper), we can decompose the full amplitude into a sum over color-ordered amplitudes, each of which only receives contributions from planar diagrams.
+In theories with \textit{colored} scalars, we can decompose the full amplitude into a sum over color-ordered amplitudes, each of which only receives contributions from planar diagrams.
 Any of these ``partial amplitudes'' can then be written solely in terms of the planar variables $X_{i,j}=(k_i+k_{i+1}+\ldots+k_{j-1})^2$.
-Non-planar invariants $c_{i,j}=- 2k_i\cdot k_j$ for $i, j$ not adjacent are related to the planar variables by \eq c_{i,j}=X_{i,j}+X_{i+1,j+1}-X_{i,j+1}-X_{i+1,j}\,. \eqe It is these color-ordered amplitudes (or, more precisely, the analogous color-ordered integrands) that we will bootstrap in the present work.
+In the present work, we treat the $X$'s as a linearly-independent set; due to Gram determinant conditions, this implies that we are always working in $d > n -2$ dimensions for an $n$-point.